adstuart/azure-vwan-asa/README.md

 ### BGP - multiple tunnel

-The main gotcha with this config, as highlighted in [this](https://github.com/jwrightazure/lab/tree/master/asa-vpn-to-active-active-azurevpngw-ikev2-bgp) lab by Jeremy Wright, is that you need two Public IP (two outside interfaces) in your Cisco ASA.
+The main gotcha with this config, as highlighted in [this](https://github.com/jwrightazure/lab/tree/master/asa-vpn-to-active-active-azurevpngw-ikev2-bgp) lab by Jeremy Wright, is that you need two Public IPs (and two outside interfaces) on your Cisco ASA.
 This is because Cisco ASA does not support loopback, and you can therefore not source your BGP session from a loopback.

 ![](images/2022-09-26-08-52-40.png)